-- Never assemble personnel in front of, or directly below glassed areas. - Evacuate in an orderly manner approx. 30 metres apart - Occupants are to take all of their personal belongings ie bags, parcels etc - Utilise all available staff / visitors to assist evacuate persons with special needs - Ensure all doors and windows are left open - The Chief Warden may direct occupants to an alternative assembly area.
+- Never assemble personnel in front of, or directly below glassed areas. - Evacuate in an orderly manner approx. 30 metres apart - Occupants are to take all of their personal belongings ie bags, parcels etc - Utilise all available staff and visitors to assist to evacuate persons with special needs ie those who require assistance - Ensure all doors and windows are left open - The Chief Warden may direct occupants to an alternative assembly area.